nuclei/page-sections/README.md

 This attribute makes the content of a `page-section` not extend past the specified `max-width`.
 Any value that works for `max-width` will be accepted.

 #### minwidth
-This attribute makes the content of a `page-section` extend at least to the specified `max-width`.
+This attribute makes the content of a `page-section` extend at least to the specified `min-width`.
 Any value that works for `min-width` will be accepted.

+#### width
+This attribute makes the content of a `page-section` have a specified `width`.
+Any value that works for `width` will be accepted.

 #### active
 When the `page-section` is in view according to the `requiredVisible` attribute the `active` attribute will be added to the `page-section` element.
 Once it is not in view anymore it will be removed again.